sina-kakhki/speed-typing-hotshot/README.md

 # Speed

-Type the displayed quote in the given time frame or EXPLODE!
+Type the displayed quote from the 'Speed' movie in the given time frame or EXPLODE!

 This is a one day group project that we've done at Dev Academy.